 Evaluating The Potential Dilution Impact

 While long-term incentives serve as an excellent incentive, there’s a balance employers need to strike when designing such plans.
-Offering too much incentive, whether it be in the form of equity or cash, can dilute existing shareholders’ stake or interest in the company and its profitability, potentially leading to friction and governance challenges.
-It’s essential to calculate the potential dilution impact of any incentive and ensure it’s sustainable and feasible over the long run.
+Offering too much incentive, whether equity or cash, can dilute existing shareholders’ interests and potentially create governance challenges.
+A comprehensive executive compensation review should include modeling of dilution scenarios and sustainability analysis, particularly for growth-stage private companies preparing for future transactions.

 Keeping An Eye On Tax Implications

 Long-term incentive compensation, while lucrative, also comes with its share of tax impacts.
 Both the company and the recipient can face tax implications, be it during the grant, vesting, or liquidity event, and they can vary based on the currency used to provide the incentive.
-Collaborating with a compensation consultant and tax advisor can help navigate these complexities, ensuring that all parties maximize the benefits of such awards.

 Communicating The Plan Clearly

-Even the most meticulously crafted long-term incentive plans for private companies[GU1] [GU2] can fall flat if not communicated effectively.
-It’s imperative to ensure that recipients understand the nuances of their compensation — the type of award they’re receiving, its potential value, vesting schedules, and what triggers might alter that schedule.
+Even the most meticulously crafted long-term incentive plans for private companies can fall flat if not communicated effectively.
+It’s important that recipients understand the nuances of their compensation: the type of award they’re receiving, its potential value, vesting schedules, and what triggers might alter that schedule.
 Clear communication builds trust, ensures alignment, and maximizes the plan’s effectiveness as an incentive tool.

-As private companies continue to thrive and compete for top executive talent, the role of long-term incentives in compensation packages becomes increasingly prominent.
+As private companies continue to compete for top executive talent, the role of long-term incentives in compensation packages becomes increasingly prominent.
 Navigating the complexities of these incentives requires a deep understanding of both financial instruments and human behavior.
 It’s not just about offering a “piece of the pie”; it’s about crafting a motivator that drives performance, retains talent, and aligns with the company’s long-term vision.